FakeDomi/EasyAutoCrafting/README.md

 # EasyAutoCrafting

-**Requires [Fabric API](https://modrinth.com/mod/fabric-api).** This mod improves automation in Minecraft by allowing you to construct automatic crafting machines utilizing vanilla blocks.
+**Requires [Fabric API](https://github.com/FabricMC/fabric/releases).** This mod improves automation in Minecraft by allowing you to construct automatic crafting machines utilizing vanilla blocks.
 If you want to use this on a server, the clients **don't** have to install the mod.

 It's as simple as placing a crafting table next to a dropper!*
 <sup><sub>* more steps required for it to actually do anything</sub></sub>

+One minute showcase of this mod: https://youtu.be/ZwLmG1849W0

 There are two ways to get automatic crafting going.
 The easier option to start with is *pattern crafting*.
 You use this mode by placing an inventory **behind** the dropper.
 You then put a pattern of items inside the dropper, forming the recipe you want it to craft.
 When you give it a redstone pulse now, it will try to craft the recipe using items from the inventory behind.
 The items inside the dropper will only act as a reference and **won't** be used up.